seshamarimuthu/user-authentication-system/README.md

 Step 1: Clone the Repository
 Download or clone the project to your local development environment. bash
-Copy code git clone <repository-url>
+Copy code git clone https://github.com/seshamarimuthu/user-authentication-system

 Step 2: Move Files to Server Directory
 For XAMPP, move the project folder to htdocs.